strayTrain/SimpleGameplayAbilitySystem/docs/pages/concepts/replication/replication_and_prediction.md

 ## FInstancedStruct: Flexible Data Replication

-SimpleGAS uses `FInstancedStruct` to replicate dynamic data.
-This powerful mechanism:
+SimpleGAS uses `FInstancedStruct` to replicate dynamic data:
 - Allows arbitrary structs to be replicated
-- Gives type safety with runtime flexibility
 - Lets you pass any data structure through the network

 However, keep these things in mind:
-1. Struct properties must be marked for replication
+1. Struct properties must be replicable types
 2. Complex nested structs can be bandwidth-intensive
-3. Custom structs need to be registered properly

 When using `FInstancedStruct` in your abilities:
 - Keep payloads as small as practical
 - Use basic types where possible
-- Remember all replicated structs need valid serialization code

-## Key Takeaways

-1. **Server Authority**: The server is always right, but SimpleGAS makes this transparent
-2. **Smart Prediction**: Get responsive gameplay but with eventual consistency
-3. **Flexible Replication**: Attributes, abilities, and modifiers all share similar strategies
-4. **Automatic Reconciliation**: SimpleGAS handles most prediction errors automatically
-5. **Bandwidth Efficiency**: Only relevant changes get replicated

-This framework gives you responsive gameplay without sacrificing security or consistency - the best of both worlds!